 Toyota Motor Corporation’s organizational structure is based on the varied business operations of the company around the world.
 As one of the world’s leading automobile manufacturers, Toyota employs its organizational structure to support business goals and strategic direction.
 This structure is also linked to the traditional organizational structures used in Japanese businesses.
 The effectiveness of Toyota in maintaining a strong global presence shows its ability to use its organizational structure to maximize efficiency and capacity utilization, equating to the success of Toyota’s operations management.
 This organizational structure is a contributor to Toyota’s success in the global market.

 Toyota Motor Corporation’s organizational structure defines the patterns or arrangements in the firm’s resources and processes.
-This organizational structure facilitates the business competencies and strengths noted in the SWOT analysis of Toyota.
+This corporate structure facilitates the business competencies and strengths noted in the SWOT analysis of Toyota.
 These competencies provide advantages over competitors, such as Tesla, Ford, General Motors, and Nissan.

 Features of Toyota’s Organizational Structure

 Toyota has a divisional organizational structure.
 This business structure is a result of significant changes that started in 2013.
 These changes were seen as a response to the safety issues and corresponding product recalls that started in 2009.
 In the old organizational structure, Toyota had a strong centralized global hierarchy that was more like a spoke-and-wheel structure.
 The company’s headquarters in Japan made all the major decisions.
 Individual business units did not communicate with each other, and all communications had to go through the headquarters.
 However, this organizational structure was widely criticized for slow response times to address safety issues.
 After the reorganization that was implemented in 2013, Toyota’s new organizational structure now has the following main characteristics:

 - Global hierarchy

 - Geographic divisions

 - Product-based divisions